 There was only 11mm of rain recorded in June where the monthly normal is 54mm here in Raincouver.
-We’ve had extreme drought conditions but this morning, waking up to the pitter patter of rain drops outside our windows, Vancouverites have been rejoicing.
-Our wishes have been granted!
-Here comes the rain.
-Pull out your boots […]
+We’ve had extreme drought conditions but this morning, waking up to the pitter patter of rain drops outside our windows, Vancouverites have been (mostly) rejoicing.
+Some felt like this: While others welcomed the soaking: #Vancouver this morning. […]

 Archive of posts tagged "rain"